AVEgame/AVE-docs/linux.md

 Once AVE has installed, you can play games by running the following command in terminal:
     ave

+If you want to load games you own games from a folder as well as the build in games, you can run:
+    ave /path/to/folder

 Downloading from GitHub
 ------------------------
 You can download AVE from [GitHub](/git).
 You can then run AVE by navigating to the directory it is installed in and running: